amronrails/vidcant/README.md

 and updates the database.

 ## Note
-This project was built in few hours and needs a lot of polishing.
+This project was built in a few hours and needs a lot of polishing.

 ## Versions
 * Ruby version